 Along with other credentialed members of the media, I am typically able to set up cameras at launch facilities to capture closeup views of rocket launches.
-Often very close in proximity to the launch vehicles, my cameras are sound-triggered and must capture photographs without human intervention, as humans can be severely injured or even killed at the same distances from which my cameras operate.
+Often very close in proximity to the vehicles, my cameras are sound-triggered and must take images without human intervention, as humans can be severely injured or even killed at the same distances from which my cameras operate.
 While press access enables creation of stunning, detailed photographs, I frequently photograph launches off-site to take advantage of the beautiful scenery the Space Coast has to offer.
-I've also traveled to California to cover launches at Vandenberg Air Force Base.
+I've also traveled across the country to cover two launches at Vandenberg Air Force Base in California.

 I had the honor of volunteering for Buzz Aldrin’s ShareSpace Foundation in July 2017, working as an event photographer at the ShareSpace Foundation Apollo 11 Gala at the Kennedy Space Center Visitor Complex, which commemorated the 48th anniversary of the Apollo 11 mission in July 1969.

 United Launch Alliance company headquarters: Two-story-tall image mural

 Aviation Week magazine, cover: February 2018